-Cold, frigid air is enveloping much of the country right now and comfort seems to be top of mind for many people.
-Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather essentially extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways..
+Cold, frigid air is enveloping much of the country right now and comfort seems to be of high importance for most of us.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air is the culprit for several issues, including an increase in your chances of getting sick and an increase in potential shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air is the cause of many things, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.

-The colder air changes the makeup of the air during the winter.
-Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 There is more to humidification than just increasing the amount of moisture.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier circulates the moisture more reliably and in the ultimate capacity, too, which will help you reach your indoor comfort.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more reliably and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
-We’ll help show you how easy it is, so why wait?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Booneville home, give Booneville Heating & Cooling LLC a call at 662-269-8716 to learn more.
+You don’t have to suffer because of dry air in the winter.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your indoor space doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+For more information on how a humidifier can positively impact your Booneville home, give Booneville Heating & Cooling a call at 662-269-8716 to learn more.